 As well as reviewing overall 4G speeds and availability in each area, we also compared how the four networks – EE, O2, Three and Vodafone – performed.

-These findings backed up the results of our national coverage report, which showed that EE offered the best 4G availability across the UK as a whole.
+The regional findings backed up the results of our national coverage report, which showed that EE offered the best 4G availability across the UK as a whole.
 Three offered the worst overall national 4G availability.
-Its customers had the least access to a 4G signal in every single region and, in Wales, could only connect to its 4G network in one of out of every four attempts.

-Read more about our approach, and download the free app, from the OpenSignal website.
+Read more about our approach, and download the free app, on the Opensignal website.

 Which network do you say is best?